2012 India blackouts: 31 July

-Prior disaster-proofing

-Before the grid collapse, the private sector spent $29 billion to build their own independent power stations in order to provide reliable power to their factories.
-The five biggest consumers of electricity in India have private off-grid supplies.
-Indian companies have 35 GW of private off-grid generation capacity and plan to add another 33 GW to their off-grid capacity.

 Reactions

 On the day of the collapse, Power Minister Sushilkumar Shinde ordered a three-member panel to determine the reason for the failure and report on it in fifteen days.
 In response to criticism, he observed that India was not alone in suffering major power outages, as blackouts had also occurred in the United States and Brazil within the previous few years.

 Washington Post described the failure as adding urgency to Indian Prime Minister Dr. Manmohan Singh's plan for a US$400 billion overhaul of India's power grid.
 His plan calls for a further 76 gigawatts of generation by 2017, produced in part by nuclear power.

 Rajiv Kumar, secretary general of the Federation of Indian Chambers of Commerce and Industry (FICCI) said, "One of the major reasons for the collapse of the power grid is the major gap between demand and supply.
 There is an urgent need to reform the power sector and bring about infrastructural improvements to meet the new challenges of the growing economy."

 On 1 August 2012, newly appointed Power Minister Veerappa Moily stated, "First thing is to stabilize the grid and it has to sustain.
 For that we will work out a proper strategy."
 He declined to blame specific states, saying, "I don't want to start with the blame game."

 Team Anna, the supporters of anti-corruption activist Anna Hazare, charged that this grid failure was a conspiracy to suppress the indefinite fast movement started on 25 July 2012 for the Jan Lokpal Bill and targeting Sharad Pawar.

-Some technology sources and United States Agency for International Development (USAID) proposed that another widespread outage could be prevented by integrated network of microgrids and distributed generation connected seamlessly with the main grid via a superior smart grid technology, which includes automated fault detection, islanding and self-healing of the network.
+Some trade papers noted that West Bengal's CESC microgrid and the Southern region had survived the blackout, and proposed further decentralization of the Indian grid.
+United States Agency for International Development (USAID) proposed that India's post-blackout investment strategy should attempt to develop a "smart grid."

 Investigation

-The three-member investigation committee consisted of S. C. Shrivastava, A. Velayutham and A. S. Bakshi, and issued its report on 16 August 2012.
-It concluded that four factors were responsible for the two days of blackout:
+The three-member investigation committee consisted of S. C. Shrivastava, A. Velayutham and A. S. Bakshi.
+It examined the causes of the blackout, and practicability of ensuring continued rail services during grid collapse, and issued its report on 16 August 2012.
+The committee found multiple systemic factors that predisposed the grid to collapse.